praveenharan/e-com/PBI-DAX.md

 # Key Performance Indicators (KPIs)

+### These are the high-level "tiles" for the top of dashboard.
 ```
-These are the high-level "tiles" for the top of your dashboard.

 Total Encounters: Total volume of patient visits (Actuals vs. Target).

 No-Show Rate: (Total No Shows / Total Encounters) * 100.
 A critical metric for clinic efficiency.